Enforcement of the Anti-Money Laundering Act

 General and industry-specific instructions for the prevention of money laundering are available in the Instructions menu.

 Enforcement methods include inspecting the facilities of businesses subject to enforcement and conducting document audits.
-In addition to the right to inspect commercial premises, Regional State Administrative agencies also have extensive rights to information about business operations.
+In addition to the right to inspect commercial premises, Regional State Administrative agencies also have extensive rights to information about the operations of the supervised party.
 We are also authorised to impose sanctions for failure to comply with the law.
 We also conduct proactive enforcement in certain sectors and evaluate the reliability of company executives when the company is added to the money laundering supervision register.

 We supervise businesses and other traders who may detect money laundering and terrorist financing offences as part of their normal operation or who might be used for these purposes.
 Businesses and traders covered by the enforcement regulations play a key role in the prevention of money laundering and terrorist financing as they are the best channel through which authorities can obtain information about suspicious business activities.